<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 According to a 2019 Zillow report, a steam shower adds resale value to your home.
 But to maximize that resale value, you must do a few things:

 Last, but not least, enjoy your experiences.
-If you ever decide to sell your home, that enjoyment will come through to your realtor, in the copy they write for listing and in the vibe your buyer feels when they enter your wellness space.
+If you ever decide to sell your home, that enjoyment will come through to your realtor, in the copy they write for the listing and in the vibe your buyer feels when they enter your wellness space.

 There is something spiritual about a place where folks have relaxed for years.
 That is the secret of steaming.
 Enjoy.